simulogics/airlinesim-docs/content/docs/faqs/steam.en.md

 ## When will AirlineSim be available on Steam?

-We currently plan to make the first Early Access version available at the end of April 2024.
+AirlineSim has been released in Early Access on 11 June 2024.

 ## Why are you releasing the game in Early Access?